vulinh64/vulinh64.github.io/blog/2025-08-22-java-coding-tips-and-tricks.md

 Preserving the original exception in your rethrow statement maintains the complete stack trace, showing you exactly where the problem originated.
 Without it, you'll spend countless hours debugging issues that could have been immediately obvious with proper exception chaining.

 Remember: exceptions are your friends trying to tell you something went wrong.
-Don't silence them – listen to what they have to say!
+Don't silence them!
+Listen to what they have to say!

 ## Spring Boot Tips: Use Java Records for Configuration Properties